COVID-19 has children dreading the return to school amidst concerns of increased bullying

 - One in three (33%) parents feel their child will struggle to integrate into social groups when they return to school after lockdown

-- Half (51%) of young people have worried about going back to school after a holiday because of bullying and over a third (34%) are more worried about returning to school after lockdown
+- Half (51%) of young people who have previously been bullied have worried about going back to school after a holiday because of bullying, and over a third (34%) of all young people are more worried about returning to school after lockdown

 - Almost half (45%) of parents said lockdown had impacted their child’s mental health and well-being